-Jesus is made a “created god” (John 1:18) in the New International Version and in the Jehovah Witnesses’ New World Translation of course.
+Jesus is made a “created god” (John 1:18) in the New International Version.

 Jesus Christ is not God in the flesh in 1 Timothy 3:16 in modern translations.
 The Living Bible reads: “Christ came to earth as man”, the Revised Standard Version: “He was manifested in the flesh”, The Good News for Modern Man: “He appeared in human form”, the New American Standard Version: “He who was revealed in the flesh”.
 Where is God?